How to start an online store in 10 steps (2024 guide)

 Finally.
 It’s time to get working on your brand.
 Start by thinking of a memorable name for your business.
 A great name can help give you a competitive advantage in your target market

 Brainstorm words associated with your product, industry, values, or unique selling point.
 Or, use a store name generator to gain some inspiration.

 To guide your name choice, consider SEO.
-Identify terms that shoppers are using to find products like yours.
+Identify terms that shoppers are using to find either physical or digital products like yours.
 You can use Google Trends or keyword research tools, like Semrush, for help in this area.
 Plus, you can check out our SEO guide for additional tips.

 It may not be a bad idea to mention your product category or product type directly in the name.
 This will let shoppers know what you offer right away.
 For example, if you’re selling hats, you can include the word “accessories,” “fedoras” or “caps” within your name.